-· failure of our microcatheters to inject a sufficient amount of drug into the desired location, which could lead to ineffective treatment; and
+• failure of our microcatheters to inject a sufficient amount of drug, CAR-T or other immunotherapy into the desired location, which could lead to ineffective treatment; and

-· adverse events related to drugs we are developing.
+• adverse events related to drugs and therapies we are developing.

 A successful product liability claim, or the costs and time commitment involved in defending against a product liability claim, could have a material adverse effect on our business.
 Any successful product liability claim may prevent us from obtaining adequate product liability insurance in the future on commercially desirable or reasonable terms.
 An inability to obtain sufficient insurance coverage at an acceptable cost, or otherwise, to protect against potential product liability claims could prevent or inhibit the commercialization of our products.